-HELSUS provides environmental teaching in natural sciences, economics, social sciences and humanities.
-The teaching contains Bachelor level courses that are mainly taught in Finnish.
-Together they form a Multidisciplinary Environmental Module to which HELSUS welcomes all students of UHEL (also JOO-students) who want to integrate an environmental aspect to their professional expertise.
+The teaching of sustainability science contains Bachelor level courses that are mainly taught in Finnish.
+Together they form a Multidisciplinary Environmental Module to which all students of UHEL (also JOO-students) who want to integrate an environmental aspect to their professional expertise are welcome.
 After finalizing the module the student is able to understand the vast research field of environment-related disciplines.

 Multidisciplinary Environmental Module comprises teaching in natural sciences, economics, social sciences and humanities summing up to over 70 courses.
 After finalizing the module the student is able to describe the basic concepts and theories in selected disciplines in both natural sciences and social sciences.
 The module welcomes all University students but, as nearly all Bachelor studies in UHEL, it is mainly thought in Finnish.
 The module can be personally adjusted from 15 to 35 ECTS credits.

 The core course is Multidisciplinary environmental research - disciplinary perspectives to environmental questions (5 cr.), which is compulsory to all module students.
 Beyond this, students select elective courses according to their own interest to benefit and complement their disciplinary expertise in environmental sciences.